|

 soon producing whatever sound people required of me.
 I also had

 the luxury of 16 memory presets to save my favourites.
-What is
+Five years

-synthesisers.
-Actually, there was the one that every keyboard
+came digital synthesisers.
+Actually, there was the one that every

-player would have sold their mother for: the Yamaha
+keyboard player would have sold their granny for: the Yamaha

 DX7 .
-Apparently it had frequency modulation.
-We didn't
+Apparently it had frequency modulation, whatever

-even need to know what that meant because it sounded wonderful
+that meant.
+But I didn't need to know because it sounded so wonderful

-emanating from 32 factory presets.
-The problems began when I tried
+32 factory presets.
+The problems began when I tried programming

-programming it myself and before long I was buying more factory
+it myself and before long I was buying more factory presets rather

-presets rather than being creative.
-What's more, everyone was
+than being creative.
+What's more, everyone was using exactly the

 - Manufacturers